The official blog of the Lung Institute.

 5. Eat Your Protein

-It shouldn’t come as a surprise that protein is a vital nutrient when to comes to the body’s health.
+It shouldn’t come as a surprise that protein is a vital nutrient when it comes to the body’s health.
 To start, it plays a vital role within the protection of the body, creating antibodies throughout that fight infection.
 When looking to increase your body’s protein intake, look to lean meats (specifically chicken), eggs and legumes (beans).
 Although it can seem difficult to substantially increase your protein with a limited ability to cook, it isn’t, as you can easily supplement your protein intake by eating things like peanuts, almonds and other nuts throughout the day.
 If you’re not a fan of peanuts, try eating a peanut butter and jelly sandwich.
 If grilling chicken is too intensive, settle for chicken salad.
 The key is to figure out whatever method is easiest for you to gain the necessary protein.

 4. Stay Hydrated in Your COPD Diet